Guidance – submissions

 • we like stories that make sense, have satisfying resolutions and aren’t overwritten.

-• if you’re not British, American English is fine (though we’ll usually edit out the US-specific word ‘gotten’) but if you’re from the UK only British English will do.
-Try to avoid jarringly American or jarringly British language – we’ve an international readership and we like to aim for common ground.
+• if you’re not British, American English is fine, but avoid jarringly American or jarringly British language – we’ve an international readership and we like to aim for common ground.
 We’re amused by the idea of fanny packs but we don’t want to see them in your stories.

 • format like a pro: we suggest using standard manuscript format, particularly for shorter works, and please indent your paragraphs (using the indent function – not tab stops, which mess up our reformatting, or random spaces, which mess up everything).
 Assume we’ll change the font and text size so make your formatting robust enough to cope with that, so no fancy whizziness please.